alexsam29/MyCheckUp/TechnologyDescription.md

 # Technology Description

 ### Context
-> This document will provide a description of the technology that we will use for this project.
-It will provide all the languages, database and possible developing tools that will be used to fully develop this web application from frontend as well as the backend.
+> This document will provide a description of technologies and programming languages that we will use for this project.
+It will specify all languages, the database and possible developing tools that will be used to fully develop this web application from frontend as well as the backend.

 ### Back-End
 > Below we describe the technologies with which the backend of our application will be built upon.
 We will provide a more detailed description of each backend service, including documentations of the APIs and database.
 We will also create a custom API that will be linked to the database.
 We will use the API to submit data into the database and fetch data from the database where appropriate.